philipmorg/philip-morgan-research-notes/src/site/notes/Philip Morgan Research Notes/Active Research/RFP-less indie consulting dynamics.md

 - If we look at firm *financial performance and model what the winners in that race* do, we may model correctly for a certain context but incorrectly for a different context, or we may miss factors that are ultimately more influential than how those firms approach marketing.
 	- If we use the *same sampling method and gather memory-based data* from the winners, we may get Halo Effect-skewed data, though this is a minor risk given that many marketing activities have track-able results and somewhat more objectively-measurable inputs.

-I believe that researching the buying side of a consulting transaction may provide more useful data.
+I believe that researching the buying side of a consulting transaction may provide more useful data and insight.
 This is somewhat in the spirit of *[[Philip Morgan Research Notes/Active Research/Marketing/Marketing For Non-Commodities/How Clients Buy - A Practical Guide to Business Development for Consulting and Professional Services|How Clients Buy - A Practical Guide to Business Development for Consulting and Professional Services]]*

 ## Intent